Extremal graphs for the odd prism: Acknowledgments

 \section{Acknowledgments}

+Thanks go to Dr. Zixiang Xu for pointing out the reference \cite{JMY2021}.
 This work was supported by NSFC (Nos.
-12271527, 12071484, 11931002), Natural Science Foundation of Hunan Province (Nos.
-2020JJ4675, 2021JJ40707) and the Fundamental Research Funds for the Central Universities of Central South University (Grant No. 2021zzts0034).
+12271527, 12071484 and 11931002), Natural Science Foundation of Hunan Province (Nos.
+2020JJ4675 and 2021JJ40707), the Fundamental Research Funds for the Central Universities of Central South University (Grant No. 2021zzts0034) and the Postdoctoral Fellowship Program of CPSF (No. GZC20233196).